Yandex Cloud

 ]

-Create and set up a virtual machineCreate and set up a virtual machine
+Create and configure a virtual machineCreate and configure a virtual machine

 sudo apt update && sudo apt install -y apt-transport-https ca-certificates dirmngr && \